simoneriggi/pixplotml/README.md

 unzip ./data/coco_trained.zip -d ./data/
 ```

-To run pixplot, there are two options: using Python with a new environment, or using Docker where the environment is managed for you.
+To run pixplotml, there are two options: using Python with a new environment, or using Docker where the environment is managed for you.

 ### Python quickstart

 1. Create a Python environment and install dependencies:

     ```bash
-    conda create --name=pixplot python=3.9
+    conda create --name=pixplotml python=3.9
-    conda activate pixplot
+    conda activate pixplotml
     cd pixplot_server
     pip install -r requirements.txt
     ```